flavien-merlin/python-cicd/README.md

 # Python Ec2 instance scanner

-This repo shows how scan every ec2 instances with tag k8s.io/role/master and Name tag devops on AWS.
+This repo shows how to scan every ec2 instances with tag k8s.io/role/master and Name tag devops on AWS.
 The app will run every X time according to the parameter you set on Jenkins

 ## Install guide